James E. Bacon (rancher)

-James Edward Bacon was an American rancher who screened avocado trees for cold hardiness in Buena Park, California by growing hundreds of Mexican and hybrid seedlings.
+James Edward Bacon (July 13, 1909 – September 11, 1997) was an American horticulturist and rancher.
+He was the developer of the 'Bacon' Avocado and 'Jim' Avocado varieties, and worked to screen avocado trees for cold hardiness in Buena Park, California, by growing hundreds of Mexican and hybrid seedlings.
 He has been called "the world's first genuine avocado breeder".

+Life and career

-James Bacon was born in the Bacon House at Buena Park, which was moved to Buena Park's Historical District in 1994 and turned into a museum.
+James Bacon was born on July 13, 1909, in the Bacon House at Buena Park, California.
+His parents were Agatha and Robert Bacon.
+Their family home was moved to the Buena Park Historic District in 1994, and turned into a museum.